 The goal of this section is to check if the breakpoint based anomaly detector is able to detect anomalies with a controlled FDR considering different scenarios of time series.
+In these different scenarios, the reference distribution, the alternative distribution that generates the anomalies, and the shifts between two segments vary.
+The parameters of the anomaly detectors must be adapted to each scenario.
+Special attention should be paid to the choice of the non-conformity measure and the kernel.

-For the first scenario, Gaussian time series are considered with breakpoints in the mean and anomalies in the tail of the distribution.
+The first scenario considers Gaussian time series with breakpoints in the mean and anomalies in the tail of the distribution.
 This simplest scenario is used as a reference before evaluating a more complex one.
-The second scenario considers Gaussian mixture time series with breakpoints in the mean and anomalies in the center of the distribution between the two Gaussian modes.
-In this case, the detector is checked for anomalies that are not present in the tail of the distribution.
-For the third scenario, 2D Gaussian time series with breakpoints in the covariance are used to evaluate the detector on multidimensional data.
+In the second scenario, a Student's distribution is considered.
+The goal is to evaluate BKAD on a heavy-tailed reference distribution.
+The third scenario considers a Gaussian mixture time series with breakpoints in the mean and anomalies in the center of the distribution between the two Gaussian modes.
+In this case, the detector is checked for anomalies that are not in the tail of the distribution.
+The 4th scenario evaluates the detector on heteroscedastic time series, considering Gaussian time series with breakpoints in the mean and variance simultaneously.
+In the 5th scenario, Gaussian data with breakpoints in the variance are used to evaluate how the anomaly detector can be applied with changes in the variance, which is a more difficult case study.
+The last scenario uses 2D Gaussian time series with breakpoints in the covariance to evaluate the detector on multidimensional data.
 Indeed, the breakpoint in the covariance ensures that breakpoints and anomalies cannot be detected by applying the anomaly detector to each dimension.
-The third scenario evaluates the detector on heteroscedastic time series, considering Gaussian time series with breakpoints in the mean and in the variance.
-For the last scenario, Gaussian data with breakpoints in the variance are used to evaluate how the anomaly detector can be applied with changes in the variance, which is a more difficult case study.